dennislee22/dennislee22.github.io/docs/cml/noisyneighbour.md

 5. Run the above compute intensive Python code.
 Observe CPU utilization as well as the total execution time.

-6. The CPU utilization is now limited to the set limit of 1960 milicore and tt takes longer to execute the same code.
+6. The CPU utilization is now limited to the set limit of 1960 milicore and it takes longer to execute the same code.

     ![](../../assets/images/cml/nn8.png)

 Conclusion: Kubernetes is a multi-tenant platform with the capability of hosting many namespaces without conflict of resources.
-However, the running pod could make use of all the CPU cores in the hosting node without CPU limit in place.
+However, the running pod could make use of all CPU cores in the hosting node if CPU limit is not in place.
 This effectively creates "noisy neighbour" scenario and impacts the performance of other running pods in the same node/host of different namespace.

 ---